 \subsection{Linear programs}

 We first test the solvers on linear programs from the widely used NETLIB collection.
-Each solver is run with the same time limit and accuracy requirements, and the results are summarized by Table~\ref{tab:LP} and Fig.~\ref{fig:performance_LP}.
+The results are summarized in Table~\ref{tab:LP} and Fig.~\ref{fig:performance_LP}.

-Table~\ref{tab:LP} reports the solved-problem ratio together with the shifted geometric mean.
-The main observation is that PFSNM achieves the strongest overall combination of robustness and efficiency on this benchmark.
-In particular, it achieves the best aggregate runtime behavior according to the SGM, and it does so without compromising reliability, whereas competing solvers exhibit either a lower success rate or a noticeably larger SGM.
+Table~\ref{tab:LP} reports the solved ratios together with the shifted geometric means.
+The main observation is that PFSNM achieves a favorable balance between robustness and efficiency on this benchmark.
+In particular, it achieves the best aggregate runtime behavior as measured by the SGM without compromising reliability, whereas competing solvers exhibit either a lower success rate or a noticeably larger SGM.
 This indicates that the advantage of PFSNM on NETLIB is consistent across instances, reflecting a favorable overall balance between convergence robustness and computational cost.

-Fig.~\ref{fig:performance_LP} provides a more intuitive perspective through performance profiles.
+Figure~\ref{fig:performance_LP} provides a more intuitive perspective through performance profiles.
 The curve of PFSNM stays above the competing solvers over essentially the entire range of $\tau$.
-This behavior indicates that PFSNM is frequently the fastest solver among the five solvers on a large portion of the benchmark set.
+This behavior indicates that PFSNM is frequently the fastest among the five solvers on a large fraction of the benchmark set.
 Furthermore, $\rho_s(\tau)$ for PFSNM approaches $1$ as $\tau$ increases, which means that it successfully solves all LP instances under the imposed limits.
-In contrast, the profiles of the other solvers level off below $1$, and their slower rise for small $\tau$ indicates weaker competitiveness on instances with comparable runtimes.
+In contrast, the profiles of the other solvers level off below $1$, and their slower rise for small $\tau$ indicates weaker performance on instances with comparable runtimes.